- Attendance at all lectures is expected.

 - No late homework will be accepted without documentation of a medical issue that inhibited timely work.

 - Some problems on the problem set will be graded based on effort, but not on the correctness of the answer.
 Other problems will be graded based both on effort and on the knowledge demonstrated.
 It will not be announced beforehand which problems fall into which category.

 - Graded problem sets will normally be returned one week after the due date.
 Solutions will be available online when the problem sets are returned.

 - Your lowest problem set score will be dropped at the end of the quarter.

-- There will be one project to be completed during the second half of the term.
+- There will be a project to be completed during the second half of the term.
 It will be on a topic of your choice, based on something we cover in class.
 Typically, this will focus on one technology or one type of application.

 - See the paper webpage for details.